Successful rental property maintenance management: Best practices, challenges, and solutions

 Property managers usually encounter a handful of underlying challenges that impact maintenance:

-• Managing Budgets and Costs: Balancing cost-efficiency with quality service isa constant struggle.
-Unforeseen repairs can strain budgets, making it necessary to prioritize spending and plan for contingencies.
+• Managing Budgets and Costs: Balancing cost-efficiency with quality service is a constant struggle.
+For instance, owners of older homes spend a median of $200 per 500 square feet on routine maintenance annually, and unforeseen repairs can further strain budgets, making it necessary to prioritize spending and plan for contingencies.

 • Coordinating with Contractors and Vendors: Finding reliable contractors, negotiating fair prices, and completing work on time requires diligent management.